 A bulging sack lied in the secret aperture, and the faint sound of knocking could be heard from within, as though it was filled with numerous little pebbles.
 Old Ma carefully carried the sack up and a satisfied expression appeared on his face.
 He used his hand to touch it lightly before exerting his strength to carry it.
 After which, he walked over to the center of the room and stuffed it into the depths the one of three remaining bags.

 Accomplishing this matter, Old Ma heaved a sigh of relief and satisfaction appeared on his face.
 As he was about to leave, he surveyed the surroundings for one last time.
 Yet, at this moment, from the main entrance of the tavern, several clear knocks could be heard.

 “Peng, Peng peng!

-Accompanying the knocking is an extremely gentle voice of a young male from beyond the door, “Is there anyone inside?”
+Accompanying the knocking was an extremely gentle voice of a young male from beyond the door, “Is there anyone inside?”

-Old Ma turns around and looks at the entrance of the small tavern.
+Old Ma turned around and looked at the entrance of the small tavern.
 For some inconceivable reason, his eyebrows knit together.

-The sunlight scatters onto the ground in the form of thousands and thousands of golden rays, each incomparably searing.
-Yet, the water of the Dragon Lake at the back of the tea mountain is calm like a mirror, as though a beautiful gemstone was embedded into this mountain peak.
-In fact, when a person approaches the surface of the lake, he would feel a rare slight humid and cooling sensation in this sweltering weather.
+The sunlight scattered onto the ground in the form of thousands and thousands of golden rays, each incomparably searing.
+Yet, the water of the Dragon Lake at the back of the tea mountain was as calm as a mirror, as though a beautiful gemstone was embedded into the mountain peak.
+In fact, when a person approaches the surface of the lake, he would feel a rare, slight humid and cooling sensation even in this sweltering weather.

 The green mountains and the clear emerald water.
-The mountain reflects in the water while the lake radiates a painting of the mountain, creating an incomparably picturesque scenery.
+The mountain reflected in the water while the lake radiated a painting of the mountain, creating an incomparably picturesque scenery.

 The boundary between the water and the mountain should have been a land of calmness.
-Yet, a ruckus breaks out by the shore of the lake.
-Two figures are standing by the Dragon Lake.
+Yet, a ruckus broke out by the shore of the lake.
+Two figures were standing by the Dragon Lake.
 A male and a female, facing each other.